- ADDITIONAL MENU

 Publisher: Elkuator Research and Publication

-Frequency: Semi-Annual (May and November)
+Frequency: Biannual (May and November)

 Editor-in-Chief: Muhammad Lutfi Hakim